gignupg/Detect-File-Encoding-And-Language/README.md

 # Possible result: { language: french, encoding: CP1252, confidence: { encoding: 0.99, language: 0.99 } }
 ```

+### Using a buffer
+Check out [this issue page](https://github.com/gignupg/Detect-File-Encoding-And-Language/issues/3#issuecomment-1476074963)! @davuses posted a very simple code snippet there that converts your buffer into a blob which you can then pass into the function instead of a file!

 ## Supported Languages

 - Polish